 The second things you need to buy are absorbent pads or cotton towels.
 Towels and absorbent pads are amazing choices as they will absorb the guinea pig’s pee or any spill, the liquid will pass right through the fleece and onto the absorber, keeping the cage as clean and as dry as possible.

-- Washable training pads - Economical & Eco-friendly: Set of 3 reusable pads with a size of 46” x 27”, reduces waste compared to conventional disposable pads making these reusable training pads a better and more sustainable choice.
-Made of 100% polyester and needle-punched, nonwoven layers ideal for puppies, aging or sick pets, or dogs without outdoor access.
+Washable Training Pads - Economical & Eco-Friendly: Set of 3 reusable pads with a size of 46” x 27”.
+Reduces waste compared to conventional disposable pads making these reusable training pads the better and more sustainable choice.
+Made of 100% polyester and needle-punched non-woven layers, these pads are the ideal choice for puppies, aging/sick pets, or dogs without outdoor access.

-- Superior absorption & odor control: Absorbs and retains pee and odors, holds up 4 cups of liquid, breathable and waterproof TPU backing and overflow prevention seam design prevents damage to furniture and floors.
+Superior Absorption & Odor Control: Absorbs and retains both liquids and odors.
+Holds up 4 cups of liquid.
+The top layer keeps the pad breathable while the waterproof TPU backing prevents leaks.
+The overflow prevention seam is also designed to prevent damage to furniture and floors.

-- Durable & long-lasting: All dogs like to play, these dog training pads are sturdy enough to last a long time.
+Durable & Long-Lasting: These dog training pads are sturdy enough to last a long time.
 Includes waterproof backing that will continue to perform after many washes, keeping your house tidy and free of mess.

-- Multi-purpose & top quality: These dog training pads are great for housebreaking and potty training puppies, provides protection to crates and kennels, pet carriers, and house furniture.
-Also great for dogs with incontinence problems, dogs who have to stay indoor to recover from an illness or injury, and cats with litter box aversion, etc. You can be rest assured while leaving your pets home alone.
+Multi-Purpose & Top Quality: These dog training pads are great for housebreaking and potty-training puppies, providing protection to crates and kennels, pet carriers, and house furniture.
+Also great for dogs with incontinence problems, dogs who must stay indoors to recover from an illness or injury, cats with litter box aversion, etc. So, you can be rest assured while leaving your pets home alone.